tarwn/lessthandot-hugo/blogs/content/posts/2014-08-08-tableau-data-visualization-cookbook-review.md

 </p>

 <p style="text-align: justify">
   The book is way too basic and this because of the overly simplistic recipes.
 Get this book only if you are an absolute beginner in Tableau and have never read anything about this tool or if you are an absolute novice in data visualizations tools.
-In my opinion, the <a href="/index.php/webdev/business-intelligence/tableau-dashboard-cookbook-by-jen-stirrup/">Tableau Dashboard Cookbook</a> by Jen Stirrup offers considerable more depth (despite the editing issues) and you’ll learn more tricks than in this book.
+In my opinion, the <a href="/index.php/webdev/business-intelligence/tableau-dashboard-cookbook-by-jen-stirrup/">Tableau Dashboard Cookbook</a> by Jen Stirrup offers considerable more depth (despite the editing issues) and you'll learn more tricks than in this book.
 </p>